 —Raymond Williams

-It shapes how we interpret, experience and relate to the world and people around us, thus creating a sense of community.
+It shapes how we interpret, experience and relate to the world and people around us and forms a sense of community.

 Here is a brief overview: